 Differences in the cervical mucus pattern

-In various forums, women share their experiences as to how cold remedies and asthma sprays were found to have had an influence on their cervical mucus quality due to their decongestant effects.
+In various forums, women share their experiences as to how cold remedies and asthma inhalers were found to have had an influence on their cervical mucus quality due to their decongestant effects.
 Unfortunately, no clinical study has been conducted to this day that supports or invalidates those claims.

 Why does Daysy not use cervical mucus data for evaluation?